bcomnes/top-bun/README.md

 How does `top-bun` relate to [`sitedown`](https://ghub.io/sitedown)

-:   `top-bun` used to be called `siteup` which is sort of like "markup", which is related to "markdown", which inspired the project `sitedown` to which `top-bun` is a spiritual offshot of.
+:   `top-bun` used to be called `siteup` which is sort of like "markup", which is related to "markdown", which inspired the project `sitedown` to which `top-bun` is a spiritual off-shot of.
 Put a folder of web documents in your `top-bun` oven, and bake a website.

 ## Examples